Skip to main content

 required

-Request body as JSON template
+Request body as a JSON string or form-encoded string with template variables

-Default: {}
+Default: "{}"

 Setup Instructions